Obamacare enrollment hits record high after Biden makes post-Trump tweaks to health insurance program

 Enrollment in Obamacare health insurance plans has hit a record high this season, a clear, if rare, policy victory for President Joe Biden in his first full year in office.

-The big surge came in the wake of boosted financial assistance for enrollments, a wider window for sign-ups, the continuing health effects of a Covid-19 pandemic that has claimed the lives of more than 850,000 Americans, and a president who was known as a big promoter, of the health-care reform law.
+The big surge came amid boosted financial assistance for enrollments, a wider window for sign-ups, the continuing health effects of the Covid-19 pandemic, which has claimed the lives of more than 850,000 Americans, and the touting of the health-care reform law by the president.

-The good news for Biden on the Obamacare front comes after the president has seen plummeting approval ratings, the stalling of his $1.75 trillion Build Back Better Bill in Congress, and a loss at the Supreme Court for his Covid vaccine mandate for large employers.
+The good news for Biden comes after the president has seen plummeting approval ratings, the stalling of his $1.75 trillion Build Back Better bill in Congress, and a loss at the Supreme Court for his Covid vaccine mandate for large employers.

-That tally represents an increase of well more than 20% in sign-ups for the same period last year.
+That tally represents an enrollment increase of well more than 20% from the same period last year.

-It blew away the past record for Obamacare enrollment, which was hit in 2016, the last full year that President Barack Obama was in office.
-That year, the tally topped 12.6 million during open enrollment.

-"People across America can buy high quality health insurance for historically low prices, thanks to the American Rescue Plan and the Affordable Care Act," said Health and Human Services Secretary Xavier Becerra in a statement touting the high enrollment levels.
+"People across America can buy high quality health insurance for historically low prices, thanks to the American Rescue Plan and the Affordable Care Act," Health and Human Services Secretary Xavier Becerra said Thursday in a statement touting the high enrollment levels.

 "The Biden-Harris Administration will continue to build on the success of these important laws to ensure health care is accessible to everyone who needs it," Becerra said.